liamgauthier/Turing-Machine-Sim/README.md

 The theoretical machine described by Turing has a "tape" of infinite length which is a one-dimensional array of characters that acts as the machine's memory and display simultaneously.
 Additionally, the machine has a "reader" which can scan the character at the current position along the tape, write a new character to that position (erasing the character that was previously there), and move its position left or right.
 Finally, the machine has an internal "state" which tells it what set of instructions to follow.

-When you execute a program on a turing machine, it loops through the following steps until the program halts.
+When you execute a program on a Turing machine, it loops through the following steps until the program halts.
 The machine scans the character at the current position of the tape and then the program uses the result of the scan operation and the machine's current state to fetch the instruction it will follow.
 If the instruction is not halt, then it writes a character to the tape at the current position, moves the tape left or right, and changes the state of the machine in accordance with that instruction.

-One can think of a turing machine program as a mapping from (state, scanned character) pairs to (character to write, new state, move direction) triples where the move direction is "halt" for the instruction that is fetched once the program has finished.
+One can think of a Turing machine program as a mapping from (state, scanned character) pairs to (character to write, new state, move direction) triples where the move direction is "halt" for the instruction that is fetched once the program has finished.

 See [here](https://en.wikipedia.org/wiki/Turing_machine) for more information.